Kavyeshs41/cloudformation-example-2021-01/README.md

 # cloudformation-stack example
-## This stack will create RDS instance and EC2 instance as well as vpc, sg, route tables, eips, rds password autoroate lambda etc..
+## This stack will create VPC Components, ALB in Public ASG in Private Subnets and Bastion host to access Private resources.

 ---

-### How to RUN
+### How to RUN (AWS CLI With Administrator Access Required)

 1. Create CF Stack